stef1927/cuda_exercises/README.md

 * **OpenMP Naive Parallel**: A multi-threaded naive CPU implementation based on OpenMP.
 * **OpenMP Tiled Parallel**: A multi-threaded tiled CPU implementation based on OpenMP.

-Matrices can be access in row-major or coloumn-major format.
+Matrices can be accessed in row-major or column-major format.

 ## Histogram